Career Readiness Program

 We created this program after speaking with students, parents, and reflecting on the needs from my previous clients.
 Here’s a snippet of what they had to say:

-Students, “I’m not really sure what I want or of my options, it’s all overwhelming and it makes me want to not engage in the process.
+“I’m not really sure what I want or of my options, it’s all overwhelming and it makes me want to not engage in the process.
 Plus, I hope I figure things out before graduate.
 Isn’t that what most people do?”
 Feeling overwhelmed and lost about taking ownership of their career and college choices, this lack of awareness and decision fatigue can cost students in failed semesters, delayed graduations, and resentment on their college/education experience.

-Parents, “I keep my [kid] busy with in-school and after-school activities, I know that’ll be helpful during the college process.
+“I keep my [kid] busy with in-school and after-school activities, I know that’ll be helpful during the college process.
 But, I am constantly worried how they’ll manage themselves during the years out of the house.
 I hope I prepared them enough.
 I want them to know they have support and options, and hope they can advocate for themselves.”
 Feeling concerned, anxious, and hopeful is a common trait, but the mission is the same “I want my [kid] to succeed.”
 Giving them a leg up in this process can make a world of difference within the first year of independence, to 10 years after the program because they’ll build robust skills to navigate through the tough times, while feeling confident about their decision.

-Previous clients, “I wish I received the support early in my education/career so I wouldn’t be so unhappy, and frustrated with my career progression.”
+“I wish I received the support early in my education/career so I wouldn’t be so unhappy, and frustrated with my career progression.”
 A overwhelming regret that their lives could have been easier and better if they were prepared earlier in life.
 A correction that is costly later in life, but crucial for personal and professional success.

-408 Students to 1 counselor in high school
+High school, 408 Students to 1 counselor

-1250 students to 1 counselor in college
+College, 1250 students to 1 counselor

 To complicate matters, and widen the support gap, students in high school had “easier” access to a counselor, guidance counselor, academic advisor, etc. Statistics show that for every 1 high school counselor, there are 408 students, leading to 54% of students never receiving proper support.